Honda XRV750: History and update

 In December 1989 the original Honda XRV750 Africa Twin was launched, which became known as the 1990 model.
 In 1990 was updated.
 In 1992 the Tripmaster computer was added.
 In 1993 the motorcycle had a major redesign including new frame, body work plastics, fuel tank, engine modifications and a lower seat.
 Nevertheless, it gained weight slightly.
 In 1996 the XRV gained an improved seat and clutch, larger silencer, modified upper fairing and luggage rack.
 However, the rear shock absorber lost some of its adjustability.
 In 2000 the Honda XRV750 Africa Twin ceased production.
 XRVs still in the showrooms were sold and registered until 2003 but there is no XRV with a VIN that is newer than 2000.
 Nowadays good second hand examples are very much sought after among aficionados.
 Several aftermarket products exist with which to equip the bike such as crash bars to protect the vehicle's plastics and tank from damage in a low speed fall.

 The later XRV's instruments feature a large trip computer LCD display mounted above the conventional speedometer and tachometer, styled like Dakar racers' navigational displays, and incorporates a range of extra electronic timers and trip meters.

 Specifications

+Later versions

+Africa Twins were originally built with a V-twin layout, but current models use a parallel twin engine with a 270° crankshaft (as pioneered by the Yamaha TRX850).
+The new engine was cheaper to build, lighter and more compact, allowing both a shorter wheelbase and easier placement of inlet and exhaust manifolds.
+Also, the 270° engine's "big bang" concept allows excellent rear wheel grip to the track surface.